rackerlabs/technical-blog/_posts/2013-02-21-service-registry-use-cases-storing-service-metadata-in-the-registry.markdown

 * IP address on which this service listens on
 * Datacenter and region where this service is running

-Configuration Storage, on the other hand, is not linked to a particular service or session.
-It will stay around when sessions and services come and go.
-The primary purpose of Configuration Storage is to store configuration values that can and usually do change during a service lifetime.
+Configuration storage, on the other hand, is not linked to a particular service or session.
+It stays around when sessions and services come and go.
+The primary purpose of Configuration storage is to store configuration values that can and usually do change during a service lifetime.
 Examples of such values include:

 * Number of partitions / shards some service is responsible for
 * Database connection timeout